VyrCossont/Pinput/README.md

 Start Pinput.
 Note that most versions are console apps and need to be run from your terminal.

 Once both the app and the cartridge are running, the cartridge should switch from displaying `waiting for pinput connection...` to showing the state of player 1's gamepad.
 Try moving the sticks and pressing some buttons, and the display should update as you do.
-If your system, gamepad, and Pinput version support rumble, the cartridge will show the words `has rumble`, and you can hold down either trigger to test the rumble motors.
+If your system, gamepad, and Pinput version support rumble, the cartridge will show the words `has rumble`, and you can hold down either trigger to test the rumble motors, and those of any connected haptic devices.

 ### Rust